Sohan Qadri: Early life and career in India

 Sohan Qadri was born in the village of Chachoki, in 1932, in British India.
 Chachoki is near the industrial town of Phagwara in the Kapurthala district of Punjab.
 He grew up in a wealthy farming family with a Hindu mother and a Sikh father.
 The village had no electricity, running water, roads or cars.

 At the age of seven, Qadri was strongly influenced by two spiritualists.
 The first was Bikham Giri, a Bengali Tantric-Vajrayan yogi.
 The second was Ahmed Ali Shah Qadri, a Sufi, who lived near Giri.
 Both gurus taught him spiritual ideals through meditation, dance and music, and had a profound impact on Qadri, sparking a lifelong interest in spirituality and art, for which Qadri showed talent even as a child.
 Qadri continued his schooling until the eighth grade, when he matriculated, the first child in the village to do so.
 He ran away from home several times to avoid taking charge of the family farm as his mother wished.
-Eventually he refused and went to study a three-year undergraduate degree at Ram Garhia College, pursuing his art as an apprentice to Pyara Singh, a photographer with a studio in Jullandhar, Punjab.
+Eventually he refused and went to study a three-year undergraduate degree at Ram Garhia College, pursuing his art as an apprentice to Pyara Kondel, a photographer and amazing artist who taught him the ways of the Kondel art form with a studio in Jullandhar, Punjab.

-When Singh emigrated to England in 1952, Sohan left Jullandhar for Bombay, settling in Parel and working as a still photographer in an early Bollywood studio in Andheri, Bombay.
+When Mr.Kondel emigrated to England in 1952, Sohan left Jullandhar for Bombay, settling in Parel and working as a still photographer in an early Bollywood studio in Andheri, Bombay.
 He resigned after completing two films.
 In 1955, he enrolled in the Simla College of Art.
 While a student, Qadri visited the art galleries of Delhi, met the artists Sailoz Mookherjea and J. Swaminathan, who were in the process of starting the group Unknown, and joined the artistic circle around the Indian modernists M.F.
 Husain, Syed Haider Raza, J. Swaminathan, and Ram Kumar, who were building on earlier Indian modernist movements such as the Calcutta Group (1942) and the Progressive Artists Group of Bombay (1947), while rejecting the reliance on figuration which the earlier artists had believed defined them as authentically Indian.